openbmc/docs/designs/mctp/mctp-kernel.md

                     (struct sockaddr_mctp *)&addr, sizeof(addr));
 ```

-The address argument is treated the same way as for `connect()`: The network and
+The address argument specifies the peer address: the network and address fields
-address fields define the remote address to send to.
-If `smctp_tag` has the
+define the remote address to send to.
+If `smctp_tag` has the `MCTP_TAG_OWNER`,
-`MCTP_TAG_OWNER`, the kernel will ignore any bits set in `MCTP_TAG_VALUE`, and
+the kernel will ignore any bits set in `MCTP_TAG_VALUE`, and generate a tag
-generate a tag value suitable for the destination EID.
-If `MCTP_TAG_OWNER` is
+value suitable for the destination EID.
+If `MCTP_TAG_OWNER` is not set, the
-not set, the message will be sent with the tag value as specified.
-If a tag
+message will be sent with the tag value as specified.
+If a tag value cannot be
-value cannot be allocated, the system call will report an errno of `EAGAIN`.
+allocated, the system call will report an errno of `EAGAIN`.

 The application must provide the message type byte as the first byte of the
 message buffer passed to `sendto()`.
 If a message integrity check is to be